36. Chaining LLMs with LangChain#

 1. Executive Branch: This branch is responsible for enforcing laws and

 managing the day-to-day operations of the government.
-It is headed by the
+It includes the President,

-President and includes departments such as the Department of State, Department
+Vice President, and Cabinet departments such as the Department of State,

-of Defense, and Department of Treasury.
-2. Legislative Branch: This branch is
+Department of Defense, and Department of Treasury.
+2. Legislative Branch: This

-responsible for making laws and includes the Senate and the House of
+branch is responsible for making laws and includes the Senate and House of

 Representatives.
 3. Judicial Branch: This branch is responsible for